Andrei Tarkovsky: Film career in the Soviet Union

 Tarkovsky's first feature film was Ivan's Childhood in 1962.
 He had inherited the film from director Eduard Abalov, who had to abort the project.
 The film earned Tarkovsky international acclaim and won the Golden Lion award at the Venice Film Festival in the year 1962.
 In the same year, on 30 September, his first son Arseny (called Senka in Tarkovsky's diaries) Tarkovsky was born.

 In 1965, he directed the film Andrei Rublev about the life of Andrei Rublev, the fifteenth-century Russian icon painter.
 Andrei Rublev was not, except for a single screening in Moscow in 1966, immediately released after completion due to problems with Soviet authorities.
 Tarkovsky had to cut the film several times, resulting in several different versions of varying lengths.
 The film was widely released in the Soviet Union in a cut version in 1971.
 Nevertheless, the film had a budget of more than 1 million rubles – a significant sum for that period.
 A version of the film was presented at the Cannes Film Festival in 1969 and won the FIPRESCI prize.

 He divorced his wife, Irina, in June 1970.
 In the same year, he married Larisa Kizilova (née Egorkina), who had been a production assistant for the film Andrei Rublev (they had been living together since 1965).
 Their son, Andrei Andreyevich Tarkovsky, (nicknamed Andriosha, meaning "little Andre" or "Andre Junior") was born in the same year on 7 August.

-In 1972, he completed Solaris, an adaptation of the novel Solaris by Stanisław Lem.
+In 1972, he completed Solaris, an adaptation of the science fiction novel Solaris by Stanisław Lem.
 He had worked on this together with screenwriter Friedrich Gorenstein as early as 1968.
 The film was presented at the Cannes Film Festival, won the Grand Prix Spécial du Jury, and was nominated for the Palme d'Or.

 From 1973 to 1974, he shot the film Mirror, a highly autobiographical and unconventionally structured film drawing on his childhood and incorporating some of his father's poems.
 In this film Tarkovsky portrayed the plight of childhood affected by war.
 Tarkovsky had worked on the screenplay for this film since 1967, under the consecutive titles Confession, White day and A white, white day.
 From the beginning the film was not well received by Soviet authorities due to its content and its perceived elitist nature.
 Soviet authorities placed the film in the "third category", a severely limited distribution, and only allowed it to be shown in third-class cinemas and workers' clubs.
 Few prints were made and the film-makers received no returns.
 Third category films also placed the film-makers in danger of being accused of wasting public funds, which could have serious effects on their future productivity.
 These difficulties are presumed to have made Tarkovsky play with the idea of going abroad and producing a film outside the Soviet film industry.